SIG MCX

-The SIG MCX is a family of firearms designed and manufactured by SIG Sauer, produced in both selective fire and semi-automatic only models, and features a short-stroke gas piston system, which is inherited from the earlier SIG MPX submachine gun.
-The MCX is available in rifle, carbine, short-barreled rifle, and pistol configurations (the latter configuration generally conforming to the definition of a compact carbine but for taking a pistol brace rather than a buttstock).
+The SIG MCX is a family of rifles designed and manufactured by SIG Sauer, produced in both selective fire assault rifle configuration and semi-automatic only models, and features a short-stroke gas piston system, which is inherited from the earlier SIG MPX submachine gun.

+The semi-automatic only variant of the MCX is available in rifle, carbine, short-barreled rifle, and pistol (short-barreled rifle configured with a pistol brace or without a buttstock at all) configurations.

-The MCX was further developed into the SIG MCX Spear, which was adopted in its .277 Fury chambering as the XM7 rifle by the U.S. Army in 2022.
+The MCX served as the basis for SIG Sauer's NGSW-R submission, the SIG MCX-SPEAR, designed to chamber the .277 Fury cartridge, and was formally adopted as the M7 rifle by the U.S. Army in 2022.

 History

 The SIG MCX was introduced at SHOT Show 2015.
 The rifle was originally designed by SIG USA, the subsidiary of SIG Sauer based in New Hampshire.

 In 2016, SIG recalled some of the rifles that had the first-generation bolt carrier group.

 The MCX has been used by various SWAT teams and militaries, including the Ukrainian Armed Forces during the Russian Invasion of Ukraine.

 An MCX was used in the 2016 Orlando nightclub shooting, which was the deadliest mass shooting in U.S. history, until exceeded by the 2017 Las Vegas shooting.